asimovpp/asimov-ccs/CONTRIBUTING.md

 program is used to apply linting rules to the ASiMoV-CCS source.

-Before a contribution is merged it will be reviewed by one of the ASiMoV-CCS developers, in particular to check the coding standard is followed and to verify the full test suite must still pass.
+Before a contribution is merged it will be reviewed by one of the ASiMoV-CCS developers, in particular to check the coding standard is followed and to verify the full test suite still passes.

 # Instructions for contributing on GitHub